Scholarships

 Credit and non-credit students enrolled full-time or part-time and homed at the CT State Manchester campus may apply.
 Classes must be held at the Manchester campus or affiliated with Manchester if held online.
 Applicants must be identified as ESOL students with financial need.

-How to apply: Download, complete and return the application
+How to apply: Complete the application

 *Funds are awarded on a first-come, first-served basis.
 If you have questions or need assistance completing the application, please e-mail ma-scholarships@ctstate.edu.